ULHPC/ulhpc-docs/docs/environment/modules.md

     setenv("EBDEVELFOSS","/opt/apps/easybuild/systems/aion/rhel810-20250405/2023b/epyc/software/foss/2023b/easybuild/toolchain-foss-2023b-easybuild-devel")
     ```

-## Modules for software sets in UL HPC
+## Meta-modules for software set management in UL HPC

-In UL HPC we are using environment modules to modify the available module set.
+In UL HPC we are using environment meta-modules to modify the available module set.
 This is done to prevent accidental mixing of modules from different software sets.
-To load a set of software modules, simply load the appropriate module the modifies the available software set.
+Meta-modules are modules that modify the `MODULEPATH` environment variable to change the set of available modules.
+To load a set of software modules, load the appropriate meta-module.
+Loading a meta-module will

+- remove any other meta-module that modifies the software set, and
+- will add in the `MODULEPATH` variable the path to the modules of the required software set.

 There are two types of software sets.

-- _Modules under_ `env`: this is a set of [sticky](https://lmod.readthedocs.io/en/latest/240_sticky_modules.html) modules optimized for the UL HPC systems.
+- _Modules under_ `env`: this is a set of modules optimized for the UL HPC systems.
 The modules are designed to load a different natively optimized set of modules for each system in UL HPC.
 - _Modules under_ [`EESSI`](/software/eessi): this modules load EESSI software sets.
-The software sets distributed under EESSI are generically optimized software sets for a number of architectures that are designed to support reproducibility and are available across multiple HPC centers.
+The software sets distributed under EESSI provide binaries generically optimized for a number of architectures.
+The EESSI modules are design to provide a uniform collection of software sets across multiple HPC center to support reproducibility.

-!!! important "When to use EESSI"
+!!! important "When to use EESSI modules"

-    While the performance of EESSI modules is slightly lower that the natively optimized software set (`env`), it is easier to move your computations to new systems that support EESSI.
-If you plan to also run your computations in a centre where EESSI is available, you should consider using EESSI.
-Otherwise use the local modules.
+    In general the performance of EESSI modules is slightly lower than the natively optimized software set modules (under `env`).
+The main advantage of EESSI modules in that they make it easier to move your computations to new systems that support EESSI.
+If you plan to also run your computations in a centre where EESSI is available, you should consider using EESSI, otherwise use the local modules.

+    The difference in performance between EESSI modules and the natively optimized software set is particularly large in applications that use a lot of MPI communication.
+At the moment we are not linking the EESSI application with an MPI version optimized for our site, as a result they rely on the generically optimized MPI distributed by EESSI.

 When you login to a compute node, the `default` software set is loaded automatically.
 You can change that by loading another software set.